Code-Institute-Submissions/comics/TESTING.md

     2. The links available are varied depending if user is logged in or not.
     <img src="/static/images/logged-out.jpg" alt="logged-out-links">  <img src="/static/images/logged-in.jpg" alt="logged-in-links">

-6. New entry and edit entry form.
+6. New Comic and edit entry form.
-    1. The edit entry form is a prefilled version of the new entry form.
+    1. The edit entry form is a prefilled version of the New Comic form.
     2. Attempting to submit if any inputs are blank will notify the user of missing data.
     3. Both the comic image and store link are required to be in http or https format.
     <img src="/static/images/new-edit-form.jpg" alt="new/eidt-form">